Educational Awards and Benefits

 Staffordshire Education Service provides a range of support services to help parents help their children to have a quality education and life at school.

 Benefits and grants can help with transport and school meals.
 The Education Welfare Service can also help children through upsets or settling into a new school, as well as those having difficulty with regular attendance.

 For more information on home to school and college transport, please see our school transport pages.

 Free School Meals

-Free meals are provided for children with parents on Income Support or Income-based Job Seekers' Allowance.
+Free meals are provided for children with parents in receipt of certain benefits or child tax credits to a certain income level.
 Facilities are also available for children to eat food brought from home, although they are encouraged to have a school dinner.
-Application for free meals can be made at the school or at your nearest Education Welfare office.
-Free meals can only be provided from the date of your application.
-For more information visit the free school meals pages.
+For more information or to make an application see our free school meals page.

 16 - 19 Bursary